par12005/TPPS/docs/source/admin_pages/page_4.rst

 Genotype, Phenotype, and Environment
 ************************************

-The fourth set of fields in TPPS is the Genotype, Phenotype, and Environment section, where users upload Genotypic, Phenotypic, and Environmental data and metadata.
+The fourth set of fields in TPPS is the Genotype, Phenotype, and Environment section, where users upload Genotypic, Phenotypic, and Environmental data and metadata about each organism.
+In multi-species submissions, users can reuse data from the previous species by checking the '<Genotype/Phenotype/Environmental> information for <organism i> is the same as <genotype/phenotype/environmental> information for <organism i-1>.' box, which is only available after the first organism.
 The form fields and their properties are as follows:

 * Tree Species **x**: ``fieldset``